2025's Top 15 Tech Gadgets

 The Bad

-• Ongoing costs include expensive proprietary detergent for the mopping system.
+• Ongoing costs include proprietary detergent and replaceable consumables that can be expensive.

-Battery Life: 220 hours / Camera Quality: Not applicable / Storage Capacity: Not applicable / Water Resistance: Not applicable
+Battery Life: 3.7 hours / Camera Quality: N/A / Storage Capacity: 64GB / Water Resistance: None

 Govee Mini Panel Lights